 Due to COVID, nearly all conferences have been cancelled this year.
 However, thanks to virtual conference organizers like We & Goliath, the show can still go on for many of the industry’s biggest events.
 This includes The Real Cannabis Entrepreneur conference that got held this weekend.

 The Real Cannabis Entrepreneur virtual conference featured many cannabis business leaders giving valuable insights to budding entrepreneurs.
 These sorts of conferences are extremely useful for those who want to get into this industry but aren’t too sure how to do it.
 Cannabis business leaders can provide useful tips for aspiring entrepreneurs at this conference.
-One of the most popular things that was discussed at this conference was how businesses can have a zero waste initiative when they are producing cannabis.
+One of the most popular things that were discussed at this conference was how businesses can have a zero waste initiative when they are producing cannabis.
 This is so important for the environment and also for the business.
 Waste can easily be recycled and reused in different ways, so it’s important that cannabis companies consider contacting GAIACA to see if they can help them to become more environmentally-friendly with their waste.

 The Master of Ceremonies this year was Gary George, who runs a mastermind business group (which I’m a member of, full disclosure).
 Last year, they held a conference and a great after-party in Newark.